 - Ability to work in a team, both in leadership and collaborative roles

 - Ability to approach issues from multiple perspectives

 - Acting ethically and legally

 - Logical decision making and strategic and creative thinking abilities

 - Relevant work experience

-- Professional accreditations from organisations such Association of Chartered and Certified Accountants (ACCA), Institute of Financial Accountants (IFA) and Chartered Institute of Management Accountants (CIMA)
+- Professional accreditations from organisations such as the Institute of Chartered Accountants (ICAEW, ICAS), the Association of Chartered and Certified Accountants (ACCA), Institute of Financial Accountants (IFA) and Chartered Institute of Management Accountants (CIMA)